 of our local Aboriginal educators have been employed 5+ years

 Since 2011, Indi Kindi has supported families to improve the early years development of their children within a culturally cognisant framework for improved life outcomes.
-Indi Kindi is delivered in three remote Northern Territory communities, Borroloola and Robinson River, in the Gulf of Carpentaria, and Tennant Creek.
+Indi Kindi is delivered in four remote Northern Territory communities, Borroloola and Robinson River, in the Gulf of Carpentaria, Tennant Creek and Mungkarta.

 The initiative is led by a Community Advisory Group made up of local leaders, Elders, Traditional Owners, families and team members to guide and advocate for the program.